 Each learning cycle’s Concept Enhancer is a one- to three-page student reading that contains references to observations and connections between concepts and phenomena that students should have shared in the exploration and concept development activities.
 Other relevant examples are also provided and discussed.
 The Concept Enhancer is carefully written to help facilitate the transition students must make from the observations they have made and the patterns and relationships they have discovered in the exploration activity to the development of the desired concept in the concept development activity.
 Conceptual Practice exercises provide students with opportunities to use their newly acquired knowledge and skills to analyze additional situations.
 These exercises give students practice in answering questions and solving problems that are conceptual in nature.

 The Concept Enhancer and Conceptual Practice immediately follow the exploration and concept development activities but come prior to the application activity.

-Multiple activities carefully ordered, targeted concept support materials, and software exercises make PRISMS PLUS the curriculum your students need.
-Using inexpensive materials with an activity-based pedagogy, you’ll generate interest and enthusiasm among students for the study of physics.
-Plus, students can extend their understanding of the physics concepts introduced in the learning cycles with additional activities that use Constructing Physics Understanding (CPU) computer simulation software.
+Multiple activities carefully ordered and targeted concept support materials make PRISMS PLUS the curriculum resource your students need.
+Using inexpensive materials with an activity-based pedagogy, you’ll generate interest and enthusiasm among students and teachers for the study of physics.

 For more information about PRISMS PLUS and related professional development opportunities, contact: